AdamCoscia/eve-online-research/Killmail_Fetching/README.md

 ## Credits:

-Designed and Developed exclusively by Adam Coscia
+Designed and Developed exclusively by Adam Coscia.

-Created on 06/25/2018
+Created: 06/25/2018

-Thanks to Dr. Aron Lindberg for allowing me to take on this project and develop the tools needed to produce some quality data!

-## License:

-TODO